 Rashmika Mandanna's Dream Of Working With This Big Hero Finally Comes True?
 Exciting Deets Inside

-re you a fan of the much-loved Rashmika Mandanna?
+Are you a fan of the much-loved Rashmika Mandanna?
 If yes, then we have some awesome news in store for you.
 According to a leading YouTube channel, the Kodava beauty is all set to team up with Tamil star Vijay in Thalapathy 64.
 The makers want to rope in someone who has never worked with Vijay before and Rashmika seems to be the top choice.
 One is likely to get more clarity about this in the days to come.

 Interestingly, some time ago, there were rumours of Rashmika teaming up with the Mersal star for Thalapathy 63 which created a great deal of buzz amongst fans.
 Sadly, this did not happen as Nayanthara bagged the offer.
 Now, it seems that her dream is finally going to come true.